What does the Indexer do?

 Indexing is taking too long:

-Indexing time can vary by computer and library size.
+Indexing time can vary by computer and size of the Library.
 It may take a few hours to complete.
-During this time, it is important to leave your computer running.
-Do not set it to sleep or hibernate, turn it off, or restart it.
-If you're using a laptop, leave it open with the power cable plugged in.
+It is important to leave your computer running while the indexer is running.
+Do not set it to "sleep" or "hibernate", turn it off or restart it.
+If you're using a laptop, be sure to leave the lid open and the power cable plugged in.